m3m1l/ex-panda/README.md

 - Polish and other similar language-specific characters are not supported, only `ASCII`
 - Shortcuts can't be used as triggers as they invoke OS-specific behaviour.
 It's recommended to use the default space or a singular character (e.g. `)
+- Linux is not supported, app was only tested and verified to work on Windows.